Kia Stonic running costs and reliability

 - Kia’s finance deals aren’t always competitive, though

-There are only two engines, though they’re very similar to each other – and you don’t actually get a choice, as they’re linked to the spec levels.
+There are only two engines and they’re very similar to each other – neither do you don’t actually get a choice, as they’re linked to the spec levels.
 So if you opt for an entry-level car, you get a 1.0-litre turbocharged engine, and the three other trim levels have the same engine but with mild hybrid assistance to improve performance without sacrificing too much economy.

 That means that if you buy a car in ‘2’ trim, the official WLTP fuel economy is 51.4mpg – whether you have a manual or an automatic gearbox.